End of Life Care for Patients with Disorders of Consciousness

 Rehabilitation Management

-This department is responsible for overseeing the medical management related to the prevention and treatments associated with immobility.
-They also work to improve consciousness.
-They will assist in maintaining the overall general health of the patient, which includes skin integrity, range of motion, and bowel and bladder management (18).
+This department is responsible for overseeing medical management related to the prevention and treatment of immobility.
+It also works to improve consciousness.
+It will assist in maintaining the patient’s overall general health, which includes skin integrity, range of motion, and bowel and bladder management (18).

 Stimulation and Sensory Input

 Sensory stimulation is used to increase responsiveness.
-The main senses of vision, hearing, and smell are stimulated.
-This can be performed by a trained professional or a family member.
-This technique focuses on promoting arousal and behavioral responses by using environmental stimuli (28).
+It stimulates the main senses of vision, hearing, and smell.
+A trained professional or a family member can perform this technique, which focuses on promoting arousal and behavioral responses by using environmental stimuli (28).

 Additional Care